-- FY03/19 sales increased 4.5% YoY to JPY98.2bn while operating profit declined 54.9% to JPY1.4bn, recurring profit was down 53.8% to JPY1.5bn, and net income attributable to parent company shareholders fell 54.7% to JPY462mn.
-Of the two mainstay segments, sales and profit of the Pharmaceuticals Network business were solid, but segment profit fell a sharp 65.1% in the Dispensing Pharmacy business due to the effect of the April 2018 NHI drug reimbursement price and dispensing fee revision, leading to lower operating profit. - The company forecasts full-year FY03/20 sales of JPY103.0bn (+4.9% YoY), operating profit of JPY2.5bn (+75.0% YoY), recurring profit of JPY2.4bn (+59.9% YoY), and net income attributable to parent company shareholders of JPY650mn (+40.4% YoY).
-The company plans to expand its Pharmaceuticals Network business targeting small and mid-tier pharmacies and attract prescriptions and improve business efficiency in the Dispensing Pharmacy business by harnessing family pharmacy functions to raise operating profit. - Medical System Network announced its fifth medium-term plan spanning a four-year period ending FY03/22 (previous plans covered three-year periods).
-Numerical targets for the final year of the plan were as follows: 5,000 network members, JPY120.0bn in sales, JPY5.0bn in operating profit (consolidated EBITDA of JPY7.5bn), and equity ratio of over 30%.
+- FY03/19 sales increased 4.5% YoY to JPY98.2bn while operating profit declined 54.9% YoY to JPY1.4bn, recurring profit was down 53.8% YoY to JPY1.5bn, and net income attributable to owners of the parent fell 54.7% YoY to JPY462mn.
+Of the two mainstay segments, sales and profit of the Pharmaceuticals Network business were solid, but segment profit fell a sharp 65.1% YoY in the Dispensing Pharmacy business due to the effect of the April 2018 NHI drug reimbursement price and dispensing fee revision, leading to lower operating profit. - The company forecasts full-year FY03/20 sales of JPY103.0bn (+4.9% YoY), operating profit of JPY2.5bn (+75.0% YoY), recurring profit of JPY2.4bn (+59.9% YoY), and net income attributable to owners of the parent of JPY650mn (+40.4% YoY).
+With the aim of raising operating profit, the company plans to expand its Pharmaceuticals Network business targeting small and mid-tier pharmacies and to increase the number of prescriptions filled and improve business efficiency in the Dispensing Pharmacy business by harnessing family pharmacy functions (both businesses are under the Community Pharmacy Network segment). - Medical System Network announced its fifth medium-term plan spanning a four-year period ending FY03/22 (previous plans covered three-year periods).
+Numerical targets for the final year of the plan are as follows: 5,000 network members, JPY120.0bn in consolidated sales, JPY5.0bn in consolidated operating profit (consolidated EBITDA of JPY7.5bn), and equity ratio of over 30%.